Valentines Day Music Lesson Graphic

 To play the game, simply click the icon below, and the game should load into a new browser window.
 Save this link as a bookmark for use in the classroom.

-When pairs are matched, they will stay on the screen, making the game easier as it goes through.
 Have students take turns to come to the board, and turn over two slides until you match them all.

-Lesson Resource: Valentines Day Matching Game
+Lesson Resource: Valentine’s Day Matching Game

 Click to open classroom resource in a new window.